+Dental disease is an extremely common problem in our pets in Essex and can lead to chronic pain and infection or sometimes more serious complications.
 Here at Forest Vets, we understand that your pet’s dental hygiene is just as important as any other routine and preventative treatment.
-Like humans, pets can develop a build-up of tartar, leading to tooth decay and gum disease.
-Brushing your pet's teeth once or twice a day is the best option for good oral hygiene.
+Like humans, pets can develop a build-up of plaque and tartar which leads to periodontal disease and irreversible loss of teeth; brushing your pet's teeth once or twice a day is the best option for good oral hygiene and prevention of periodontal disease.
+We will examine your pet's teeth at their routine annual checkups and make a recommendation if any treatment is necessary.

 Signs of dental disease in pets